octopus-network/octopus-docs/src/guides/appchain-integrate.md

-## Appchain Connection Guide
+## Appchain Release

-The Appchain based on Barnacle has integrated the `pallet-octopus-appchain`, and can be connected to the Octopus Network.
+The Appchain based on Barnacle has integrated the `pallet-octopus-appchain`, once finishing the Appchain development, it can be released, and then the team could prepare to register the Appchain into the Octopus Network.

-Steps to connect the Appchain to the Octopus testnet:
+Steps to release the Appchain:

 1. Compile the Appchain and generate the Chain Spec
 2. Publish the Appchain release
-3. Register the Appchain

-## Compile the Appchain and Generate the Chain Spec
+### Compile the Appchain and Generate the Chain Spec

 **Note**: Prior to compiling, the Appchain team should globally search for the keyword **barnacle** and replace it with your Appchain's name.
 Additionally, in the file `runtime/src/lib.rs`, please make sure that the value of `spec_name` is `appchain` and `spec_version` is greater than `100`: